There’s a buttery crust. A thick and tangy cream cheese layer. A bunch of spiced, tender apples. And a crunchy oat streusel topping.

 You need this pie.
 Your friends and family need this pie.
 Even your second-floor neighbor (the one you kind sorta don’t like at all because she makes waaaaaaay too much noise clomping around in heavy high heels every single night) needs this pie.

 Everyone needs to have a slice of this dessert.

 A pie is to autumn what a candy cane is to Christmas – it is the natural essence of the season.
 It’s a necessity!
 A requirement!
 The lifeblood of the holidays!

-Oh, you can certainly enjoy eating a traditional apple pie and feel festive.
+Oh, you can certainly enjoy eating a traditional apple pie or apple dumplings and feel festive.
 I won’t stop you.
-I’ll give you a small nod of approval as you enjoy a classic recipe.
+I’ll give you a small nod of approval as you enjoy the classics.

 But take it a step further.
 Go the distance this fall season.